Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Superlinear spreading and accelerating fronts ( )

 It yields that

 \end{proof}

-Computations are made easier above since the Gaussian distribution is stable by convolution.
-This is also the case for the Cauchy distribution.
-Therefore we are able to derive an inequality similar to \eqref{eq:estimate Gaussian}.
-Let us comment that specific case before we give the spreading estimate.
+Computations are made easier above since the class of Gaussian distributions is stable by convolution.
+This is also the case for the class of Cauchy distributions.
+Therefore we are able to derive an inequality similar to \eqref{eq:estimate Gaussian} in the latter case.
+Let us comment this case.
 Because the distribution $M$ has an infinite variance, we learn from \cite{Mellet-Mouhot-Mischler} that the correct macroscopic limit leads to a nonlocal fractional Laplacian operator.
-On the other hand, we expect from \cite{Cabre-Roquejoffre, Cabre-Roquejoffre2, Coulon-Roquejoffre} an exponentially fast propagation in the diffusion regime.
+On the other hand, we expect from \cite{Cabre-Roquejoffre, Cabre-Roquejoffre2, Coulon-Roquejoffre} an exponentially fast propagation in the fractional diffusion regime.
 Similarly as for our previous results, we can reasonably expect that the spreading rate is faster in the kinetic model than in the macroscopic limit.
 Therefore we expect a spreading rate faster than exponential.
 In fact the supersolution that we are able to derive confirms this expectation.

+\eb{In the following Proposition, we construct a supersolution that spreads with rate $\mathcal O(t e^{rt/2})$.
+However, we leave the complete analysis of spreading in the case of the Cauchy distribution for future work.}